wp-plugins/custom-taxonomies-menu-widget/README.txt

 * Select which custom taxonomies to display
 * Select which terms to display within the selected custom taxonomies
-* Options for choosing the order in which terms are displayed within the custom taxonomies (ID, name, count, etc)
+* Choose the order in which terms are displayed within the custom taxonomies (ID, name, count, etc)
-* Options for displaying or not the taxonomy name as a title
+* Choose whether to display the taxonomy name as a title
-* Options for displaying or not the list of terms as a hierarchy
+* Choose whether to display the list of terms as a hierarchy
+* Choose whether to hide terms with no posts
+* NEW - New terms are now automatically added to the menu

 **Further information**